Pull the safety pin located at the top of the fire extinguisher.

 Sweep the extinguisher from side to side at the base of the fire until it is out.

-Your RV’s fire extinguisher should be inspected every month to determine whether it still has pressure.
+Inspect your RV’s fire extinguisher monthly to ensure it still has pressure.
 If the gauge shows low or empty, it should be recharged or replaced right away.
 Never test the fire extinguisher by doing a partial discharge.

-To prevent a loss of the fire extinguisher contents only pull the pin to extinguish a fire.
-At the refill station, before installing the pin, release a short burst to confirm the extinguisher is working properly.
-Reinstall the pin, update the inspection tag with the refilling date.
+To prevent loss of the fire extinguisher’s contents, pull the safety pin only to extinguish a fire.
+Before installing the pin, release a short burst to confirm the extinguisher is working correctly.
+Reinstall the safety pin and update the inspection tag with the refilling date.

 Remember the word PASS – –